Treating Dog Aggression: Your Guide to Understanding Treatment

 Humans grossly underestimate the needs of dogs.

-For a dog who is showing signs of inappropriate aggression, meeting these needs are extremely important.
+For a dog who is showing signs of inappropriate aggression, meeting these needs is extremely important.

-Improvements might include an approach to develop and enhance trust in your relationship with your dog, strategies to prevent boredom, changing where or how often you walk your dog for exercise or how you greet guests in the home.
+Therefore, improvements might include an approach to develop and enhance trust in your relationship with your dog.
+Additionally, strategies to prevent boredom may help reduce frustration.
+Similarly, changing where or how often you walk your dog for exercise, or how you greet guests in the home may reduce anxiety.
 It may even include regularly changing what your dog plays or interacts with, and/or allowing your dog plenty of time to sniff on walks.

-The single biggest psychological change we can influence involves preventing situations to occur where our dog feels the need to continue to behave aggressively.
-Each time our dog has the opportunity to behave aggressively, the aggressive behavior sequence gets practiced, the response becomes quicker to be triggered and their brain becomes more and more effective at it.
-Over time behavior sequences get shortened.
-Important behavior communication becomes at risk for disappearing as the dog goes straight to the extreme response. chronic stress causes other changes and a downward spiral in health and wellbeing occurs.
+However, the single biggest psychological change we can influence involves preventing situations from occurring where our dog feels the need to continue to behave aggressively.
+Because each time our dog has the opportunity to behave aggressively, the aggressive behavior sequence gets practiced, the response becomes quicker to be triggered and theirย brain becomes more and more effective at it. ย ย As a result, over time behavior sequences get shortened.
+Important behavior communication becomes at risk of disappearing as the dog goes straight to the extreme response. chronic stress causes other changes and a downward spiral in health and wellbeing occurs.

 3. Physical

 From diet to exercise to health, all of the physical elements of our dog can and will affect our dog’s behavior and mental health.
-Getting your dog checked out by your vet is one of the first things we recommend.
+This is why getting your dog checked out by your vet is one of the first things we recommend.
 A high percentage of dogs seen by behavior clinics also have medical issues so this needs to be ruled out.
-Pain and sickness is going to complicate improving behavior.
+Unquestionably, pain and sickness or changes in a dog’s physiology are going to complicate improving behavior.

-We have got to the point where we’ve become immune to messages about diet and exercise because we hear them so often, and making change in those areas are often challenging.
+We have got to the point where we’ve become immune to messages about diet and exercise because we hear them so often, and making changes in those areas is often challenging.

 But diet and exercise can have a direct influence on aggression, too, and we may find making changes in this area of our dog’s life much easier and is worth discussing with a vet or ideally veterinary behavior for our specific dog’s issues.